saianand32/saianand32/README.md

 <h3 align="center">I am a Fullstack Web Developer and Designer developing web-applications using JavaScript and React Js.
 I'm the club lead at Hack club NMIT, which is a community of 400+ student developers.
 I'm well versed in Data Structures and Algorithms using JAVA as my core language to implement them.
 I'm Currently pursuing Bachelor of Engineering in Information Science & Technology from NMIT, Bangalore</h3>

-- 🔭 I’m currently working on [NFT-WarrantySystem-BITOffensive](https://github.com/saianand32/NFT-WarrantySystem-BITOffensive-)
+- 🔭 I’m currently working on a Geofencing enhancement algorithm to improve my geofence application.

-- 🌱 I’m currently learning **Computer Networking, Databases and Redux**
+- 🌱 I’m currently learning **Computer Networking, Graphs Data structures and dynamic programming**

-- 💬 Ask me about **Java, React, Javascript and Web-Design**
+- 💬 Ask me about **Java, ReactJS, Javascript and Web-Design**

 - 📫 Reach me at- **saishwaranand139@gmail.com**